DTS-STN/CDP-Lessons-Learned/SAEB Architecture Design.md

 ### Azure Data Factory vs Synapse Pipelines

 Azure Synapse Analytics offers codeless data integration capabilities like Azure Data Factory.
 Both offer the ability to build a data integration pipeline using graphical user interface without writing a single line of code.
 Most activities from ADF can be found in Synapse.
 Synapse has Spark notebooks and SQL pools which are not available in ADF and these activities do not require setting up linked services.
-Synapse allows creation of linked services like ADF to connect to various tools but, does not support SSIS package activity and Power Query activity.
+Synapse allows creation of linked services like ADF to connect to various tools but, does not support SQL Server Integration Services (SSIS) package activity and Power Query activity.

 ### Azure Databricks vs Synapse Spark Notebook